braham2019/waterlevel/README.md

 - ArduinoJSON: to buid the web page
 - Webserver & ElegantOTA: for Over The Air updates of the code

+The code is pretty self-explanatory (I think): first Wifi is enabled then the JSON webserver and the OTA webserver are started.
+The loop will take a reading and update the LCD screen every 5 seconds.
+When a web client connects, an up-to-date web page will be generated.

+Addutional info:
-The JSON webserver is running on port 80, the OTA server on port 81.
+- The JSON webserver is running on port 80, the OTA server on port 81.
+- The LCD screen shows the reading in percentage and also displays a progress bar.